curbox-app/curbox-android/Readme.md

 - [x] Track App Usage Stats
 - [x] Homescreen widgets
 - [x] track how many tiktoks you scroll everyday
-- [ ] track attention span
+- [ ] Track attention span
-- [ ] Quests and gamified mode
-- [ ] Api for other developers to transform their existing apps into digipaw quests!
 - [ ] Geoblocker (basically block things when a certain area is entered, like workplace)
 - [x] Block custom user defined keywords
-- [x] redirect to a different website when a blocked keyword is found
+- [x] Redirect to a different website when a blocked keyword is found
 - [ ] Modular and downloadable view blockers
-- [ ] expand the app to ios and desktop.
+- [ ] Expand the app to iOS and desktop.

 ## Modes